-The Victorian Supreme Court this morning ruled that detaining children at the Barwon maximum security adult prison was unlawful and prohibited the Victorian Government from continuing to detain children there.
+The Victorian Supreme Court ruled that detaining children at the Barwon maximum security adult prison was unlawful and prohibited the Victorian Government from continuing to detain children there.

 Alina Leikin, a lawyer at the Human Rights Law Centre that took the legal action against the Victorian Government on behalf of 15 children, said it was an important win for children’s rights and Victoria’s Human Rights Charter.